PyromancerBoom/ai-hack-nudge/README.md

 ## Azure Services <a name="azure"></a>

 > **Azure AI | Language Studio: Find Linked Entities** > [_Find Linked Entities_](https://language.cognitive.azure.com/tryout/linkedEntities) is used to generate Wikipedia-linked entities during the feedback generation phase.
-The AI detects nouns that have corresponding Wikipedia articles where users can conduct further research on.
-Our team followed the documentation for using this service on Node.js through Azure AI's Text Analysis Client which we then returned as string through our [LinkedEntities](/cinnamonroll//src/components/LinkedEntities.js) function.
+The AI detects nouns that have corresponding Wikipedia articles where users can conduct further research.
+Our team followed the documentation for using this service on Node.js through Azure AI's Text Analysis Client which we then returned as a string through our [LinkedEntities](/cinnamonroll//src/components/LinkedEntities.js) function.

 > **Bing Resources** > _Bing Search_ is to generate recommended resources.